mapstruct/mapstruct/readme.md

 The interface is straight-forward:

-* Annotating it with `@Mapper` let's the Maple processor kick in during compilation
+* Annotating it with `@Mapper` let's the MapStruct processor kick in during compilation
 * The `INSTANCE` member provides access to the mapper implementation for clients (a service loader based alternative coming soon)
 * For each mapping direction (entity to DTO and vice versa) there is a conversion method.
 For those attributes which have differing names and thus can't be mapped automatically, a mapping is configured using the `@Mapping` annotation on one of the methods.